Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Governing Wave Physics

 \textbf{Elastic Wave Equation.~} In solid media, wave propagation involves both compressional (P) and shear (S) waves.
 The elastic wave equation models this behavior by jointly solving for velocity and stress tensors, using Lamé parameters to describe the material’s elastic properties.
 It is essential in applications such as earthquake seismology and materials characterization~\cite{Tromp-2020-Seismic}.

 \textbf{Viscoacoustic Wave Equation.~} To model attenuation in lossy or dissipative media, viscoacoustic formulations introduce memory variables and relaxation mechanisms that simulate the frequency-dependent absorption of wave energy~\cite{blanch1995efficient}.
-These models are critical in biomedical and seismic contexts where wave dispersion and amplitude decay significantly impact image resolution and accuracy.
+These models are critical in biomedical and seismic contexts, where frequency-dependent attenuation and dispersion lead to amplitude decay and spectral loss, thereby degrading signal-to-noise ratio and indirectly affecting effective image resolution and reconstruction accuracy.

 \textbf{Anisotropic Wave Equation.~} Many materials exhibit directionally dependent wave speeds due to internal structure or stress fields.
 Anisotropic wave equations, including simplified pseudo-acoustic forms such as Vertical Transverse Isotropy (VTI), enable modeling of wave propagation in these directionally varying environments~\cite{alkhalifah2000acoustic,duveneck2008acoustic}.
 Such models are widely used in layered earth models and anisotropic composites.